Timbelom/newsBot/README.md

 scrapeNews.py ectracts the needed text from the pages botMessage.py handles sending the messages
 It will not post about bad urls, but they still might break something

+token and botToken# hold the needed tokens for the bot